mhmatthewhugley/MinecraftServer_Resources/README.md

 MinecraftServer_Resources

-The files are copyrighted to their respective owners.
+All files are copyrighted to their respective owners.

-The authors License file is labeled "License.pdf"
+One of the authors License file is labeled "License.pdf".

 `Vanilla Quarry ver.*.*.* "https://www.planetminecraft.com/data-pack/vanilla-quarry/" HeDeAn`